Jmt1995/Jmt1995.github.io/_pages/about.md

 # 🔥 News
+- *2024.01*: &nbsp;🎉🎉 Our paper has been accepted by Computer Networks!
-- *2023.12*: &nbsp;🎉🎉 Our paper has been accepted by COMNET, congratulations to Tuo Cao!
+- *2023.12*: &nbsp;🎉🎉 Our paper has been accepted by Computer Networks, congratulations to Tuo Cao!
 - *2023.10*: &nbsp;🎉🎉 Our two papers have been accepted by IEEE ICPADS 2023!
 - *2023.08*: &nbsp;🎉🎉 We won the <font color=red>Best Paper Award</font> in BigCom 2023!
 - *2023.07*: &nbsp;🎉🎉 We have won the "short-term study abroad program for doctoral students of Nanjing University" ($9600) !